frothkoetter/cdw/README.md

 FOR SYSTEM_VERSION AS OF XXXXXXXXXXXXXXX group by year order by year;
 ```
-Now we see the subset of the snapshot.
+Now we see the query returns subset of data from the first insert.
 | _c0 |
 | :- |
 | 5327435 |

 Partition Evolution is a feature when table layout can be updated as data or queries change.